andrew/ultimate-awesome/README.md

 - [awesome-astronomy-tools](https://github.com/OttoStruve/awesome-astronomy-tools) - A collection of awesome tools, resources and shiny toys for astronomy research.
 - [awesome-ml-for-threat-detection](https://github.com/patternex/awesome-ml-for-threat-detection) - A curated list of resources to deep dive into the intersection of applied machine learning and threat detection.
 - [awesome-biochem-ai](https://github.com/ratthachat/awesome-biochem-ai) - Curated list on Deep Transformers Applications on Biology and Chemistry.
-- [awesome-regolo-ai](https://github.com/regolo-ai/awesome-regolo-ai) - A collection of awesome tools and projects you can use with regolo.ai or that are built around it.
 - [awesome-react-hooks](https://github.com/saidMounaim/awesome-react-hooks) - A curated list of awesome things related to React Hooks 😍.
 - [awesome-AI4SingleCell](https://github.com/sallyqus/awesome-AI4SingleCell) - Must-read papers on deep learning based methodology paper for single cell data analysis.
 - [awesome-qubes](https://github.com/samogod/awesome-qubes) - :tada: A curated list of awesome things related to Qubes operating system.